 This book takes you from a simple "Hello, World" program (it's a programming book, isn't it?) to a robust and intelligent material handling application.
 Not only will the robot do what it's supposed to do under normal conditions, but it also checks and responds accordingly to a number of common error scenarios.

-It should read as if I'm guiding you through the development of a material handling application from a "first principles" approach.
-We'll do things the easiest, most direct (and sometimes wrong!) way before eventually implementing a better way and discussing why we made that decision.
+I'll guide you through the development of a material handling application from a "first principles" approach.
+We'll do things the easiest, most obvious (and sometimes wrong!) way before eventually implementing a better way and discussing why we made that decision.

 You'll learn how to be more productive with the FANUC teach pendant.
 We'll go over frames of reference and why custom